jaikathuria/star-notary/README.md

 Installing Node and NPM is pretty straightforward using the installer package available from the [Node.js® web site](https://nodejs.org/en/).
 Use the command line tool of your choice (basically a terminal with `npm` and `node` in PATH)

+You will need a bitcoin wallet to obtain your bitcoin address and validate the message using your own personal address.
+Navigate to [Electrum.org](https://electrum.org/#download) to download and install your bitcoin wallet.
+Once you have downloaded and installed the wallet, Use your wallet to sign the message provided by our web application.
 ### Configuring your project

 - Use NPM to install project dependencies.